Yudit HOWTO

 String.
 It defines the encoding used initially when invoking Yudit.

-To get a full list of supported encodings type
+To get a full list of supported encodings uses uniconv, which is

 uniconv -h

-in a shell window.
-This is also known as File Type in the file dialog
+This is also known as best File Type in the file dialog window.

 Example: